zenika-open-source/immutadot/docs/GETTING_STARTED.md

 # Getting started

-This guide will give you an overview of immutad●t features.
+This guide will give you an overview of immutadot features.

 Feel free to try the following examples with [runkit](https://npm.runkit.com/immutadot).

 ## Installation

-immutad●t is available on [npm repository](https://www.npmjs.com/package/immutadot).
+immutadot is available on [npm repository](https://www.npmjs.com/package/immutadot).

 using yarn: